gavin-harmon/Example_Jupyter_Pipeline/README.md

 #### Prequisites

-    -Python- have a base installation of a 64 bit version of python.exe 3.8 or higher.
+    Python- have a base installation of a 64 bit version of python.exe 3.8 or higher.
-    -Pycharm - These instructions assume you ahve this IDE in order to create virtual environments for you.
+    Pycharm - These instructions assume you ahve this IDE in order to create virtual environments for you.
 If you do not want to use PyCharm everything should work as long as you can create a viable project environment.

 Optional
-    - Github Desktop - This is not required, but reccomended for regular users of the enterprise github account.
+    Github Desktop - This is not required, but reccomended for regular users of the enterprise github account.

 #### Installation walkthrough